Rishthegreat/Notes/School/Bio.md

 - The APC, has a structure called the Major Histocompatibility Complex type 2, which presents the antigen ligand as a peptide
 - The T-cell has a similar structure called the T-Cell Receptor (TCR)
 - Once TCR interacts with the peptide and MHC, the CD4 protein made up of 4 subunits interacts with the beta chain of the MHC molecule and assits in stablizing the reaction
-- The second reaction occurs betwe
+- The second reaction occurs between the CD28 protein and the B7 protein
+- Before we talk about how these signals lead to the cellular response, here are some of the major proteins that we will be talking about
+- The zeta protein chains

 **1st signal**
 - MHC (Major Histocompatibility Complex) Class 2 presents the antigen as a peptide